BennyHallett/obelisk/README.md

 At the moment, the supported directories are the `assets` directory, the `layout` directory, and the `posts` directory.

+## Creating a new post

+Obelisk expects blog post content to be located in the `/posts` directory, with filenames using the format `YYYY-mm-dd-post-title.markdown`.
+Any file matching this pattern will be processed and built into the `/build` directory.

+You can use the `post` command to quickly create a new post with todays date, although creating the file manually will also work.

+    $ mix obelisk post "New obelisk feature"

+## Front matter

+Like other static site generators, posts should include front matter at the top of each file.
+Obelisk currently only accepts a `title` entry to be included in this front matter.

+    ---
+    title: My brand new blog post
+    this: will be ignored
+    ---

+    Post content goes here

 ## The asset "pipeline"

 The asset "pipeline" is extremely simple at this stage.
 Anything under your `/assets` directory is copied to `/build/assets` when the `mix obelisk build` task is run.